brockhbittner/LTCjourney/README.md

 ## Day 4:

 Thankfully I was able to figure out the problem!
 All I needed to do was restart VS Code and it allowed my credentials to work!
+Sometimes it really is that simple lol!
 I then faced a number of permission denied errors when trying to run the `terraform apply` but I was able to sort those out in IAM by applying some full access policies to my user.

+So now the challenges begin!

+### Challenge 1: Find a hidden file

+In order to find the hidden file in the directory I used the `ls -a` command to list all the files including hidden ones, and I was able to find `.hidden_flag` which containted `CTF{hidden_files_revealed}`!

+### Challenge 2: Locate a file with "secret" in its name